Welcome Guest:

 • Sinister Squashling: A cool pumpkin pet.

-You can get one treat bag per hour from an innkeeper assuming they don’t give you a trick instead.
-They disappear right after Hallow’s End, so use your treats before then!
+You get treat bags from pumpkins in the inn.
+They disappear right after Hallow's End, so use your treats before then!
 Treat bags disappear on logout.
-You need an inventory space to take a treat bag, but if your inventory is full you won’t get a bag but will still get the hour long debuff.
+You need an inventory space to take a treat bag, but if your inventory is full you won't get a bag but will still get the hour long debuff.

 There are Hallow’s End Pumpkin Treats which give a random fun buff.